 Should We Connect School Life to Real Life?
 Culture Teaching Strategies Excerpted from Will Richardson’s new TED Book Why School: How Education Must Change When Learning and Information Are Everywhere.
 Richardson offers provocative alternatives to the existing education system, questioning everything from standardized assessments to the role of the teacher.
 By Will Richardson So what if we were to say that, starting this year, even with our children in K– 5, at least half of the time they spend on schoolwork must be on stuff that can’t end up in a folder we put away?
 I’m not even necessarily talking about doing something with technology.
 Our students are capable of doing authentic work that adds to the abundance in ways that can make the world a better, richer place.
 But what if we got a little crazy and added some technology into the mix?
+I don’t know about you, but as a parent, I’d much rather see this kind of work than the paper that comes home in the Friday Folder (or the Friday backpack).
 Related Explore: Will Richardson